jakobfrederikson/TrialOfThePrairie/README.md

 # TrialOfThePrairie
-Game for 3rd year Software Engineering
+Game for 3rd year Software Engineering, still in progress.

+## How to download

+## What can you do?
+You can currently interact with the NPC and explore the world.
+From interacting with the NPC, you will acquire quests and power-ups to your player.

 ## Developer tools (Cheats)
 - Press '1' to unlock all powers.